 Andrew joined the company in 2005 as Executive Vice President, Health Care Services.
 During his tenure, Blue Cross created the Alternative Quality Contract, one of the largest commercial payment reform initiatives in the nation.

-Andrew previously served as the first President of the Blue Cross Blue Shield of Massachusetts Foundation, which works to expand access to health care for Massachusetts residents.
-During his tenure, the Foundation launched a series of policy initiatives, including the “Roadmap to Coverage,” which contributed to the successful passage of the state’s landmark 2006 Health Reform Law.
+Previously, he served as founding President of the Blue Cross Blue Shield of Massachusetts Foundation, where he developed the “Roadmap to Coverage,” a multi-year initiative that led to the passage of the state’s landmark 2006 Health Reform Law.

-Andrew chairs the board of the National Institute for Health Care Management (NIHCM), and serves on the boards of Ironwood Pharmaceuticals, Jobs for Massachusetts, the New England Chapter of the National Association of Corporate Directors, and the advisory board of Ariadne Labs, a joint center between Brigham and Women’s Hospital and the Harvard T.H.
-Chan School of Public Health.
-Andrew is a founding member of the Massachusetts Coalition for Serious Illness Care and a member of the National Academies of Sciences, Engineering, and Medicine’s Roundtable on Quality Care for People with Serious Illness.
-Andrew is a trusted leader and advisor on critical health policy issues including: health care reform, the opioid epidemic, and serious illness care.
-He has given presentations at the National Governor’s Association, the U.S. Senate Special Committee on Aging, the Wharton School of the University of Pennsylvania, Harvard Business School, and at the Commonwealth Fund.
+Andrew chairs the board of the National Institute for Health Care Management and sits on the boards of Ironwood Pharmaceuticals, Boys and Girls Clubs of Boston, Jobs for Massachusetts, RIZE Massachusetts, and the New England Chapter of the National Association of Corporate Directors.
+He is a member of the Massachusetts Digital Health Council and the advisory board of Ariadne Labs.
+He is a founding member of the Massachusetts Coalition for Serious Illness Care and a member of the National Academies of Sciences, Engineering, and Medicine’s Roundtable on Quality Care for People with Serious Illness.
+Andrew graduated from Connecticut College with a B.A. in English.